 Teaching techniques that feel silly

-If the teaching itself feels silly to the students, they will give you less resistance overall.
-Here are some techniques I’ve used in violin teaching to give students a feeling of being silly while accomplishing a teaching point:
+If it feels silly to them, they give less resistance.
+Here are some techniques I’ve used to give students a feeling of being silly while accomplishing a teaching point:

 - Turn your violin upside down and play